pyparsing/pyparsing/docs/HowToUsePyparsing.rst

       to the ``infixNotation`` method.

-  2. Define a list of tuples for each level of operator precendence.
+  2. Define a list of tuples for each level of operator precedence.
 Each tuple is of the form ``(opExpr, numTerms, rightLeftAssoc, parseAction)``, where:

       - ``opExpr`` - the pyparsing expression for the operator;